egberts/egberts.github.io-src/content/articles/ssh-overview.md

 # ProxyJump specifies one or more jump proxies as
 #    either [user@]host[:port] or an ssh URI.
-#    Multiple proxies may be separated by comma
+#    Proxies gets separated by comma
-#    characters and will be visited sequentially.
+#    characters and is sequential ordered from first to last.
 #    Setting this option will cause ssh(1) to connect
 #    to the target host by first making a ssh(1)
 #    connection to the specified ProxyJump host and